codam-coding-college/chess-hackathon/rules.md

 *Please use common sense.*

 ## Questions?
-Is a rule unclear, or if you would just like to check if you understood it properly.
+Is a rule unclear, or would you just like to check if you understood it properly.
 Feel free to send the organizers a message on slack or approach them in person.